Notice of Pre-AIA or AIA Status

 a second transmission line (Figs. 1-3C; second transmission line, TL2) connected to the second side of the balanced port (Figs. 1-3C; Port 2),

-the first transmission (Figs. 1-3C; first transmission line, TL1) positioned to couple a first portion of the first transmission line (Figs. 1-3C; first transmission line, TL1) simultaneously to both the second portion of the first transmission line (Figs. 1-3C; first transmission line, TL1) and a portion of the second transmission line (Figs. 1-3C; second transmission line, TL2).
+the first transmission line (Figs. 1-3C; first transmission line, TL1) positioned to couple a first portion of the first transmission line (Figs. 1-3C; first transmission line, TL1) simultaneously to both a second portion of the first transmission line (Figs. 1-3C; first transmission line, TL1) and a portion of the second transmission line (Figs. 1-3C; second transmission line, TL2).

 However, Knierim does teach a test and measurement system, comprising: a test and measurement instrument (Fig. 2; [0019]).